potohodnica/potohodnica/_posts/recepti/2022-02-26-red-lentil-curry.markdown

   2. Add the ginger, garlic and onion.
 Cook, stirring frequently, until softened, 2 to 3 minutes.
   3. Add the chicken, stir in the curry powder, tumeric, chili.
   4. Add the carrots, sweet potato, lentils, broth, coconut milk and tomato pulp.
-  5. Add sald and pepper to taste.
+  5. Add salt and pepper to taste.
   6. Bring to a boil, reduce heat and simmer, stirring occasionally, until the lentils and vegetables are tender, 15 to 20 minutes.

 ## vir